jianpingliao1991/steedos.org/docs/formula/create.md

 ## Tips for using text formula fields

 - To insert text in the formula field, enclose the text in quotation marks.
-For example, to display "CASE: 123", use this formula `“CASE: “& CaseNumber__c.`
+For example, to display "CASE: 123", use this formula `"CASE: "& CaseNumber__c.`
 - Use the backslash (\) character before the quotation mark or backslash to insert it as a literal value in your output value.
-For example, `"Trouble\ \Case \"Ticket\": ”` in the formula will display `Trouble\Case “Ticket”:` on the detailed information page (not currently supported, that is, it is currently not possible to write quoted or reverse Slashed string)
+For example, `"Trouble\ \Case \"Ticket\": ”` in the formula will display `Trouble\Case "Ticket":` on the detailed information page (not currently supported, that is, it is currently not possible to write quoted or reverse Slashed string)

 ## Tips on cross-object formulas